doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ## Documentation

-This section provides additional information on various aspects of this quick start.
+This section provides additional information on various aspects of this sample.

 ### Bootstrap script

 The bootstrap script [bootstrap.sh](./bootstrap.sh) is used to initialize variables and to ensure that all dependencies are in place for the Terraform configuration to be applied.
 In most real world projects, Terraform configurations will need to reference resources that are not being managed by Terraform because they already exist.
 It is also sometimes necessary to provision resources in advance to avoid circular dependencies in your Terraform configurations.
-For this reason, this quick start provisions several resources in advance using [bootstrap.sh](./bootstrap.sh).
+For this reason, this sample provisions several resources in advance using [bootstrap.sh](./bootstrap.sh).

 [bootstrap.sh](./bootstrap.sh) performs the following operations: